Farewell: Wim van Dijk’s Legacy at MODYN

 When we spoke back in 2020, you told us about how you and Peter grew up in the ‘hippie’ era and wanted to make the world a better place.
 Looking back on your career, do you think you have?

-Your name and Gazelle go hand in hand around this office.
+The name ‘Wim van Dijk’ and Gazelle go hand in hand around this office.
 How do you feel about your large body of work with them over the years?

 “There are two parts to this — the people of Gazelle and the work of Gazelle.
 You know the people of Gazelle have changed a lot over the last 30-years, except one man who I’ve worked with the entire time!
 But, no matter who came in over the years, they loved working with us here.
 They often told me one of their favorite aspects of working with MODYN was the personal experience.
 And for me, it was the same.”